 Investigation of structure-property-relationships

 The combination of cations and anions with low interactions leads to ionic liquids - salts with melting points lower than 100 °C. Commonly used cationic N-heterocycles like imidazole in combination with anions like tetrafluoroborate, triflate or bistriflylimide are known to readily yield ionic liquids.
 But what happens when you use a cationic or anionic carbohydrate?
-We investigate the influence of protecting groups, anomeric variations and the carbohydrate itself on the properties of CHILs!
+We investigate the influence of protecting groups, anomeric variations and the carbohydrate itself on the properties of CHILS!

-Biocompatibility of Carbohydrate based Ionic Liquids
+Biocompatibility and Biodegradability of Carbohydrate-based Ionic Liquids and Salts

 CHIL-based Polymers and Hydrogels